 However, being positive doesn’t mean you have to hide from the natural cycles of the human lifespan or pretend that aging doesn’t exist.

-In fact, it’s often better to face aging directly – to not only acknowledge it but to plan for it.
+In fact, it’s often better to face aging directly – to acknowledge it and plan for it.

 A strong theory about frailty is that it’s caused by chronic inflammation.

-Chronic inflammation is a complex process, but – in its simplest terms – it’s when the immune system becomes tired or confused, and leads to skin issues, muscle dysfunction, joint stiffness, anemia, or reduced heart function.
+Chronic inflammation is a complex process, but – in its simplest terms – it’s when the immune system becomes tired or confused.
+This leads to skin issues, muscle dysfunction, joint stiffness, anemia, or reduced heart function.

 mature adult testing to see if he has increased frailty